 Each tour we operate is completely customisable to your interests.
-Below is our suggested itinerary but if you have a particular Speyside whisky distillery that you want to see, we can make that happen in the day from Inverness.
+Below is our suggested distilleries and we recommend visiting one distillery for a production tour and two others for tastings.
+If you have a particular Speyside whisky distillery that you want to see, we can make that happen in the day from Inverness.

 The Macallan Distillery is a major step away from the traditional image of a whisky distillery.
 The distillery traces its routes back to 1824, however a new and striking visitor centre opened its doors in 2018.
 The building is a unique blend of steel, glass and nature, brought together to create an awe-inspiring destination in Speyside.

 We visit the Elchies Brasserie for lunch.
 The Brasserie offers inspired Scottish dishes matched to the Speyside setting.
 After lunch we visit the Macallan bar to discover their fine whisky range.